hyperledger/fabric-sdk-node/docs/tutorials/fabtoken.md

 	quantity: '100',
 };
 const redeemRequest = {
+	tokenIds: [tokenid2],
 	params: [param],
 	txId: txId,
 };

 // user2 calls redeem method.
-After redeem, user2 will have 200 left, with a new token id.
-// The old token id will be gone since it has been spent. const result = await user2TokenClient.redeem(redeemRequest);
+const result = await user2TokenClient.redeem(redeemRequest);

 // The above method broadcasts the transaction to the orderer.
 // You can monitor its completion with the channel event service

+// After redeem, user2 will have 200 left, with a new token id.
+// The old "tokenid2" will be destroyed since it has been spent.
+// You can call list to verify the result. const tokens = await user2TokenClient.list();
 ```

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">